sourcegraph/sourcegraph-public-snapshot/doc/admin/config/webhooks.md

 #### Batch changes

-1. Copy the webhook URL displayed after adding the receiver as mentioned [above](#adding-a-receiver)
+1. Copy the webhook URL displayed after adding the incoming webhook as mentioned [above](#adding-an-incoming-webhook)
 1. On GitHub, go to the settings page of your organization.
 From there, click **Settings**, then **Webhooks**, then **Add webhook**.
 1. Fill in the webhook form:
    * **Payload URL**: the URL you copied above from Sourcegraph.